-Good understanding of these concepts allows for having great conversations during the interviews instead of just playing the question and answer ping-pong.
+A good understanding of these concepts allows for having great conversations during the interviews instead of just playing the question and answer ping-pong.

 iOS runs on amazing devices, packed with the latest technologies and lots of impressive sensors and peripherals that give us, the developers, a chance to create genuinely remarkable user experiences.
-For all of this, we need a programming language and a UI framework to start with, but we also need a ton of other tools and frameworks not to invent the wheel every time we need access to GPS, Bluetooth, or Camera.
+For all of this, we need a programming language and a UI framework to start with, but we also need a ton of other tools and frameworks not to invent the wheel every time we need access to GPS, Bluetooth, or a Camera.
 That’s not all — writing a great app is one thing, but maintaining it, adding new functionalities, and even debugging it, is a whole different story.
-For each of these tasks we have a set of tools as well.
+For each of these tasks, we have a set of tools as well.

 I’ll say it again: the iOS ecosystem is enormous, and trying to digest everything at once to be prepared to answer every single question during the interview is impossible.
-It’s always best to prepare for a particular interview, but to do that — you should ask your recruiter what are the topics that you should read about, and what technologies and tools are used in the project that you’re applying for.
+It’s always best to prepare for a particular interview, but to do that — you should ask your recruiter what are topics that you should read about, and what technologies and tools are used in the project that you’re applying for.